NatashaHull/Hartl-tutorial-app1/README.md

 microposts page.
 Moreover, I thought it'd be a good idea for you to be able to get to the respective user show page, and move around between the two scaffolds.
-This led to the changes for my the most recent commit.
+This led to the changes not specified by the Hartl tutorial in the more recent commits.